cubitic/eng-leadership/teams/scrum.md

 The key idea behind Scrum is that *the team collectively owns the project*.
 The idea of having the Scrum meetings is that the full team participates in planning and adapting to change.
 This is very different to traditional teams where 1 person typically owns the plan.

-It can be hard sometimes for a team to take on this mindset, both team members and managers can want to revert to either:
+It can be hard sometimes for a team to take on this mindset, both team members and managers want to revert to either:
 - team members just write code, if things go wrong, then the plan was at fault
 - managers want to be gatekeepers and feel important by owning a plan